tbtommyb/assets-pipeline-workshop/README.md

 ### Convert templates to HTML

-The HTML files are written in an exciting new templating language called TMB.
-It is similar to ERB but uses `<!T T!>` rather than `<% %>`.
-Sadly no templating engine yet exists to convert it to normal HTML.

-Parse the TMB files using the data files in the `app/data` directory.
+Parse the ERB files using the data files in the `app/data` directory.
 You can leave the script tags commented out for now.

 You may use the ERB module but if you finish quickly try doing it manually.